What is the most important part of qualitative research? The topic guide? The moderator? The online platform or physical venue?

 All of these are vital components, but none so much as the people who take part.
 Phyllis Macfarlane, former chair of the MRS says “There is nothing more important to the quality of qualitative research than the recruitment of the respondents.”

-In an ideal world, research participants would take part for the joy of being able to express their opinions, or out of altruism: wanting to help the brands that they love, or to make a difference by contributing to social, medical or political research.
+In an ideal world, research participants would take part in focus groups, surveys and research communities for the joy of being able to express their opinions, or out of altruism: wanting to help the brands that they love, or to make a difference by contributing to social, medical or political research.

-But, here in the real world, people want - and deserve - tangible physical and financial incentives, as well as social and emotional benefits, if they are to give up their time and engage with research projects.
+But, here in the real world, people want - and deserve - tangible physical and financial incentives, as well as social and emotional benefits, if they are to give up their time and engage with market research projects, surveys or focus groups.

-Market research incentives are more than just a necessary evil, or an extra cost that you have to budget for.
+Market research incentives and survey rewards are more than just a necessary evil, or an extra cost that you have to budget for.
 Rather they should be seen as a just reward for the commitment, effort and care that people put into your project.
+And, we've often found that incentivised groups actually produced better quality data.
+Of course, your project must be cost-effective so be imaginative in the different types of incentives you use and also how you use them.

-Getting incentives right is more of an art than a science; you don’t want to offer so little that nobody takes part, or so much that it blows your budget, or that people will consider trying to deceive recruiters about their credentials, to get selected.
+Getting market research incentives and survey rewards right is more of an art than a science; you don’t want to offer so little that nobody takes part, or so much that it blows your budget, or that people will consider trying to deceive recruiters about their credentials, to get selected.

-Based on our years of experience in recruiting participants for qualitative research projects, we have derived a set of principles to help you get the balance just right:
+Based on our years of experience in recruiting participants for qualitative research projects, we have derived a set of principles to help you get the balance right and to understand more about the different types of incentive to use.

 1. Match the incentive to the project.

+Market research incentives and survey rewards depend on several factors.
 How much work do you need the participant to put in, how disruptive will it be to their lives, and how appealing is your topic?
+Will your participants need different amounts depending on their involvement?

 People are often happy to take online quant surveys for pennies, but if you are asking them to attend a face-to-face focus group on a winter’s evening, you will need to offer considerably more.